 "A model of interdisciplinary scholarship that helps us understand how the intricacies of statecraft can be deployed to direct and transform historical thinking.
 Leupold brings a rich past back to life in this multi-layered (and impressively polyglot) study."

-Bruce Grant, New York University
+Bruce Grant, Professor and Chair of Anthropology, New York University